fayaz12g/SlopMop/README.md

 ## API Keys

 The browser extension requires an API Key.
-This is coonfigured in the extension itself, just drop in your Gemini API key!
+This is configured in the extension itself, just drop in your Gemini API key!

 <img width="378" height="600" alt="API Keys" src="https://github.com/user-attachments/assets/b3f45a3b-1262-4729-a7ad-205f5f8e46c0" />